Danielaleite/BeCOOless/video/script.md

 something great.
 We intend to enable individuals to bring the battle against climate change to one’s backyard, one small action at a time.

+Human emissions of carbon dioxide and other greenhouse gases – are a primary driver of climate change – and present one of the world’s most pressing challenges.
+This link between global temperatures and greenhouse gas concentrations – especially CO2 – has been true throughout Earth’s history.

 According to ( ADD ORG NAME ), carbon dioxide is responsible for ( SOME STATISTICS ).
 Shopping contributes to 40% of an individual carbon footprint.